 The Jordan Securities Commission (JSC) was established in 1997 as a public institution with financial and administrative autonomy to develop, regulate and monitor Jordan’s capital market.

-Since its inception, the JSC has successfully managed to set up an integrated series of regulations that positively helped to monitor compliance and to maintain and encourage sound and healthy transactions in the market.
+Since its inception, the JSC has successfully managed to set up an integrated series of regulations that positively helped to monitor compliance and to maintain and encourage sound and healthy trading in the market.

-The JSC is a member of the International Organization of Securities Commissions (IOSCO) and is in compliance with the applicable international standards including the IOSCO’s Objectives and Principles of Securities Regulation, the International Financial Reporting Standards (IFRS), the International Auditing Standards (IAS), the Committee on Payment and Settlement Systems (CPSS-10) Principles for Financial Market Infrastructures, the Organization for Economic Co-operation and Development (OECD) Principles of Corporate Governance; and the Financial Action Task Force’s Anti-Money Laundering/Combating the Financing of Terrorism (AML/CTF) Standards.
+The JSC is a member of the International Organization of Securities Commissions (IOSCO) and is in compliance with the applicable international standards including the IOSCO’s Objectives and Principles of Securities Regulation, the International Financial Reporting Standards (IFRS), the International Auditing Standards (IAS), the Committee on Payment and Settlement Systems (CPSS-10) Principles for Financial Market Infrastructures, the Organization for Economic Co-operation and Development (OECD) Principles of Corporate Governance and the Financial Action Task Force’s Anti-Money Laundering/Combating the Financing of Terrorism (AML/CTF) Standards.